 - Remove the dough from the bowl onto a lightly floured surface.
 Knead in a small amount of flour, as needed.
 Less is better than too much.

 - Divide dough into two portions.
 Form two loaves by stretching the dough and tucking under the edges, so that the surface of the dough is smooth on top.
 Place in two well-buttered bread pans.
 Cover with a floured towel and allow to rise for 1 hour.

 - Preheat oven to 425F.
 Place a pan of water in the bottom of the oven during the pre-heat.

 - Before you put the bread in the oven, slash the top with a thin, sharp blade, to allow for oven spring.
 Place the bread pans in the oven and with a spray bottle of water, spritz the wall of the oven, avoiding the oven light.
 Close the oven door and repeat the spray after 2 minutes, and again after 4 minutes.
 Now keep the oven door closed and bake for 20 minutes until the loaves are a deep golden brown.
 Turn off the oven heat but leave the loaves inside the oven for an additional 5 minutes.

 - Remove the bread from the oven and turn out of bread pans onto a cooling rack.
-Allow to cool for at least an hour before slicing.
-The bread continues to bake while it is cooling and the crust draws air into the hot loaves, increasing the flavor and complexity of the bread as it cool.
+Allow cooling for at least an hour before slicing.
+The bread continues to bake while it is cooling and the crust draws air into the hot loaves, increasing the flavor and complexity of the bread as it cools.
 Don’t rush the cooling period.